-Sometimes you need to broaden your scope from your documented goals to analyze what you’re trying to accomplish at a macro level – and then work backwards to reestablish your tactics.
+Sometimes you need to broaden your scope from your documented goals to analyze what you’re trying to accomplish at a macro level – and then work backward to reestablish your tactics.

-They drove their numbers in the right direction by choosing new initiatives that aligned to their ultimate Why.
+They drove their numbers in the right direction by choosing new initiatives that aligned with their ultimate Why.

 Calculate the Price of Bad Plan Execution